riverhuang1107/everai_documentation/Guide/en/App_Upgrade.md

 everai app update
 ```

-Run `everai app list`, now you can see the app status is `PREPARING`.

-Run `everai worker list`, you can see the older worker's detail status is `REMOVE`.
+Run `everai worker list -a`, you can see the original worker's detail status is `TERMINATED`.
 And the new worker is running now.